British Vickers machine-gun from both World Wars.

 With the outbreak of the First World War, however, the allocation changed drastically.
-New production centres were soon established, some in the Royal Ordnance Factory’s state-owned factories, but the basic design remained untouched throughout the long construction period.
+New production centers were soon established, some in the Royal Ordnance Factory’s state-owned factories, but the basic design remained untouched throughout the long construction period.
 The last built Vickers machine-gun was still like the first and changes concerned only details.

 The mechanism of the Vickers Gun reflects the era in which it was designed.
 It was a complicated construction to solve a demanding task, which involved the supply of ammunition of rim cartridges from a fabric belt.

 As a result, it was a hard way to build it, which required expensive machines and accurately fitting components made of critical materials.
 Despite or precisely because of this, the Vickers Gun has become synonymous with reliability.